-Offering plenary talks, workshops, participatory conversations and more, these inspiring visionaries and change-makers from Ladakh and abroad will come together to critically examine the global economy and explore systemic strategies for change that work for people and planet.
+The conference offered plenary talks, workshops, participatory conversations and more, these inspiring visionaries and change-makers from Ladakh and abroad came together to critically examine the global economy and explore systemic strategies for change that work for people and planet.

 Shri Gyal P. Wangyal